 - sake (Lee, Jung Hyeog)

 Warcraft III is a fantasy real-time strategy computer video game developed by Blizzard.
 It is set several years after Warcraft II and focuses on four races, Humans, Orcs, Undead, and Elves.
 Players must collect resources, then train units and heroes to defeat the enemy player.
 The Korean Warcraft Scene has been dying for some time now.
 In addition, many pro gamers have left the game altogether.
 Furthermore, there are almost no WC3 tournaments going on in Korea anymore.
 Chinese players dominate the WarCraft 3 scene, and many Korean players have moved on to other games.

 Top 3 Warcraft III Pro Gamers in Korea

 - ReMinD (Kim, Sung Sik)

-Dota 2 might be the most popular Esport in the world it is not the most popular Esports in Korea.
+Dota 2 might be the most popular Esports worldwide but not the most popular in Korea.
 It is a MOBA video game developed by Valve Corporation.
-DOTA 2 is very similar to LoL, it is played in matches between two teams of 5 or fewer players.
+DOTA 2 is very similar to LoL; it is played in matches between teams of 5 or fewer players.
 Each player controls a “Hero” who has special abilities.
-As the game is played the hero’s strength level is increased through kills and experience.
-To win the match a team or player must destroy the other team’s “Ancient” (main structure).
+The hero’s strength level is increased through kills and experience as the game is played.
+To win the match, a team or player must destroy the other team’s “Ancient” (main structure).

-It is considered one of the greatest video games of all time and it is currently the most played game on Steam.
-It does not rival LoL in Korea, however that might change in the future.
-Furthermore, Nexon the top Korean gaming company has been investing a lot into getting Korean pro-gamers more involved in DOTA 2 and the upcoming DOTA 3.
+It is considered one of the greatest video games ever and is currently the most-played game on Steam.
+It does not rival LoL in Korea; however, that might change.
+Furthermore, Nexon, the top Korean gaming company, has invested much into getting Korean pro gamers more involved in DOTA 2 and the upcoming DOTA 3.

 Top 3 DOTA 2 Pro Gamers in Korea